AndreasJJ/Color-handler/README.md

 Alternative versions: \
 Usage: ```import { rgb2hslString } from 'lumino/rgb2hsl'``` \
 Alternative usage: ```import { rgb2hslString } from 'lumino'``` \
-Description: Works as the main function, but only returns a RGB string.
+Description: Works as the main function, but only returns a HSL string.

 Usage: ```import { rgb2hslObject } from 'lumino/rgb2hsl'``` \
 Alternative usage: ```import { rgb2hslObject } from 'lumino'``` \
-Description: Works as the main function, but only returns a RGB object.
+Description: Works as the main function, but only returns a HSL object.

 Usage: ```import { rgb2hslArray } from 'lumino/rgb2hsl'``` \
 Alternative usage: ```import { rgb2hslArray } from 'lumino'``` \
-Description: Works as the main function, but only returns a RGB array.
+Description: Works as the main function, but only returns a HSL array.

 #### `cmyk2rgb`
 **Notice**: You should be careful with conversion between cmyk and rgb as it brings in inaccuracies